ethpandaops/cbt/README.md

 - **Pull-through validation**: Workers always verify dependencies at execution time, not just at scheduling
 - **Two-phase external validation**: For external models, CBT checks both data bounds AND actual data existence to handle sparse datasets
+- **Lag handling**: External models with `lag` configured have their max boundary adjusted during validation to ignore recent, potentially incomplete data
 - **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle
 - **Cascade triggering**: When a model completes, all dependent models are immediately checked for processing